nbicocchi/learn-java-core/assets/slides/E4 - Java Data Structures.md

 ![](images/internals.png)

-### Iterable and Iterator Interfaces
+### Iterable Interface

-- The **Iterable** interface (java.lang.Iterable) is the root interface of the Java collection framework.
+The **Iterable** interface (java.lang.Iterable) is the root interface of the Java collection framework.
 Iterable, literally, means that “can be iterated”.

-- Technically, it means that an **Iterator** can be returned. **Iterable objects (objects implementing the iterable interface) can be used with the for-each loop**
+Technically, it means that an **Iterator** can be returned. **Iterable objects (objects implementing the iterable interface) can be used within for-each loops**

 ```
 public interface Iterable<T> {